 Most of those blog posts performed well, generating a steady stream of visits and leads.
-Others performed extremely well, while others still were a big ol' disappointment.
+Others performed extremely well, while some were a big ol' disappointment.
 Then there were the outliers.

 This is the story of one such outlier, a blog post that slipped out of its expected orbit and shot straight for the stars, leaving a mass of leads trailing in its wake.

-Now, two months on from publication, I'm reflecting on what we've learned about the power of 10x content, and helping you to harness its power for yourself.
+Now, I'm reflecting on what we've learned about the power of 10x content, and helping you to harness its power for your SaaS company.

 The Impact of 10X Content

 Before we dig into the how of 10x content, we need to cover the why, and explore the impact this type of content can have.
 This is the post in question:

 - Turned 30,773 views into 1,530 contacts: a conversation rate of ~5%.